-Each time you are admitted to a psychiatric hospital for covered services, you pay \$275 per day for days 1-5 and \$0 after day 5.
+Each time you are admitted to a psychiatric hospital for covered services, you pay \$315 per day for days 1-5 and \$0 after day 5.
 You have a maximum inpatient mental health benefit of 190 days per lifetime.

 Services that are covered for you What you must pay when you get these services abuse services provided in a psychiatric unit of a general hospital.
-You pay \$275 per day for days 1-5 and \$0 after day 5 for each mental health For inpatient mental health/substance abuse services, you will be required to use the hospital within your primary care provider's (PCP's) referral circle designated for mental health services.
-This may require a transfer from the hospital your PCP uses for medical and surgical services to the facility designated for mental health services. and/or substance abuse stay in a general hospital.
+For inpatient mental health/substance abuse services, you will be required to use the hospital within your primary care provider's (PCP's) referral circle designated for mental health You pay \$315 per day for days 1-5 and \$0 after day 5 for each mental health and/or substance abuse stay in a general hospital.
+This may require a transfer from the hospital your PCP uses for medical and surgical services to the facility designated for mental health services.
 The 190-day lifetime limit does not apply to stays in a general acute care hospital.
 Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: You pay \$0 for Medicare-covered services provided in the hospital or skilled nursing facility (SNF). • Physician services Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition
+Covered services include, but are not limited to: You pay \$0 for Medicare-covered services provided in the hospital or skilled nursing facility (SNF).
+Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition